joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/13/opinion/emmy-comedy-nominees-tv.html

 **Iran Will Meet With Gulf Arab States as Mideast Conflict Widens**\
-`Talks are expected tomorrow, officials said.
-Diplomacy to end the war with the United States has stalled and Iranian-allied forces have advanced in Yemen.`\
+`Talks are expected tomorrow, officials said, as a ship was targeted in the Strait of Hormuz and Iranian allies in Yemen said they had launched a new attack on Saudi Arabia.`\
 https://www.nytimes.com/2026/09/13/world/middleeast/iran-meeting-gulf-arab-states.html

 **The College Catwalk**\